 The image of the classic Hunan dish covered in red chili peppers is recognizable to any Chinese person.
 (Mao Zedong, who was born in Hunan province, reportedly ate his watermelon sprinkled with chili.)
 The impact of Hunan cuisine can also be seen in Chinese-American cuisine over the last several decades, after chefs from Hunan and Sichuan moved to Taiwan, and eventually to New York, in the 1970s.

 Staple dishes Dry pot chicken (gan guo ji 干锅鸡), steamed fish with red chilies (duojiao zhengyu 剁椒蒸鱼), hong shao rou (红烧肉, a classic rich pork dish that has spread to most of the country and is often claimed to have been Mao’s favorite).

 China’s northwestern regions are often overlooked in terms of food, but we advise not to sleep on this area’s culinary importance.

-This largely arid region is home to China’s largest Hui Muslim and Uighur minority populations.
+This largely arid region is home to China’s largest Hui Muslim and Uyghur minority populations.
 As a result, food from Xinjiang and Gansu heavily features mutton and beef rather than pork — which is forbidden in Muslim diets — along with Central Asian and Middle Eastern foods such as kebabs, spiced meats, and flatbreads.
-There are an increasing number of Xinjiang and specifically Uighur restaurants both in China and abroad that also serve Mongolian-style hotpot and lamb barbecue.
+There are an increasing number of Xinjiang and specifically Uyghur restaurants both in China and abroad that also serve Mongolian-style hotpot and lamb barbecue.

 Chinese Takeout: A Vegetarian Oasis in Meaty Gansu Province